chrisdoelcreates/vape-power-bank/README.md

       - Good if you regularly do battery related projects

 6. *Print the parts*
+    - Easiest: Find the right size on [printables](https://www.printables.com/@montecha_2397581/collections/2035794) Or
-    - Download the cell holder
+    - Download the cell holder from the 3D models folder
-    - Download the enclosure
+    - Download the enclosure from the 3D models folder
       - Select the enclosure depending on your board type
-    - Print out the parts
+    - Print out the parts!

 7. *Build the Powerbank!*
      - Follow along with the Youtube video